massi-brero/extractor-tool-evaluator/manual_v0.5.md

 _Notices on Installation_:

 1. If you want to install MetaMap in any other location than the previosly named, you have to changed the path in an SEE class.
-Please adjust the path in the constant _STANDARD_METAMAP_PATH_ in _/semantic_extractor_evaluation/src/main/java/de/mbrero/see/controllers/extractors/ExtractorFactory.java_ (Then recompile the SEE).
+Please adjust the path in the constant _STANDARD_METAMAP_PATH_ in _/semantic_extractor_evaluation/src/main/java/de/ mbrero/see/controllers/extractors/ExtractorFactory.java_ (Then recompile the SEE).
 2. The latest SEE version will repair broken XML files outputted by MetaMap.
-The program for achieving this is a python script in the resources/tools folder.
-The script for this is for the standard setup in ...
+The program for achieving this is a little python programm in the _resources/tools folder_.
+If you want to put this sofware somewhere else you can find the files in the See project files located in _tools/mm_corrector/src_.
+In case you want to put the corrector files in another folder than the standard tools folder in the resources directory please change the corresponding constant  _PYTHON_RUN_PATH_ in the class _/semantic_extractor_evaluation/src/main/java/de/mbrero/see /controllers/extractors/MetaMapController.java_.

+** _Evaluation with the TREC tool_ **
+For evaluating the extractors' performance the SEE creates TREC files both for the goldstandard and for the result files from the extraction process.
+In the standard configuration on the server of Hagen university this tool is located in the _resources/tools folder_.
+You are free  to put it in any other place.
+Please go [here](http://trec.nist.gov/trec_eval/) to download the trec_eval tool and [here](http://www-nlpir.nist.gov/projects/t01v/trecvid.tools/trec_eval_video/A.README) to learn about its usage .